PennRobotics/covert-action-engine/re/PROCESS.md

 -----

 I skipped ahead to the chief.
-Unfortunately, I should have looked closer for the transition between new character and chief, since that should contain all the logic for building the case and all agent details.
-Placing a breakpoint at 224C:C09E and data dump at A000:0FD0, you can see the mapping between pixel data.
+The first time through, I should have looked closer for the transition between new character and chief, since that should contain all the logic for building the case and all agent details.
+At 224C:C0AC, the value stored at ss:[BB22] is decremented.
+When it finally reaches zero, a few instructions later there is `call FFFFC42A`.
+Not long after, there's a nop loop at F000:0000CA45.
+Eventually, pushed onto the stack are 5, 0xC8, 0x140, 0, 0, 0x4B46... notably 0xC8 and 0x140 are 200 and 320, which is the screen resolution for this program.
+At 224C:074F, there is a call to 214C:0602.
+A few lines later... `mov  word [AC1C],0000`.
+Dumping that address (ds:AC1C, or 3224:AC1C) we see: `\0\0\0\0Blueprints\0\0\0\0\0\0\0\0Alarm Bypass\0\0\0`... **_CLUE DATA!!!_**

+During the chief animation, by placing a breakpoint at 224C:C09E and data dump at A000:0FD0, you can see the mapping between pixel data.

+### Faces

+The face generator can be caught in action by breaking at 199E:0180.
+Here, each face appears half-populated before being completed at the next halt.
+It might be a bald head with only a pair of lips or a head with masked facial hair and no other hair or even half a head.

 ## BUG.EXE